We’ve had a major disaster just hit the vanilla region of Madagascar. The news is very grim.

 Cyclone ENAWO struck the island Tuesday, destroying a significant portion of Madagascar’s vanilla crop.
 The cyclone made a direct strike on Antalaha and Sambava, the two largest vanilla producing areas in the SAVA region.

 Preliminary reports from three of our close associates in Sambava are shocking.
 They said most of the crop (90-100%) in Antalaha is destroyed and 80% of the crop in Sambava.

 Vanilla beans were on the vine ripening when the cyclone struck.
-These beans are currently very immature and should remain on the vine at least another three months.
-Properly ripened vanilla requires 9 months on the vine.
+These vanilla beans are currently very immature and should remain on the vine at least another three months.
+Properly ripened vanilla beans require 9 months on the vine.
 Official harvest (opening day of the vanilla campaign) is June 20th in Madagascar.

 Please feel free to contact me with any questions.
 I am in constant contact with vanilla exporters, farmers and processors in Madagascar.
 We are very thankful for their safety and eager to assist with relief efforts.
 Yesterday, they were still experiencing rain and wind.
 Mudslides and downed trees were preventing extensive travel into the bush.
 We will continue to learn more as the days unfold, but for now all news and reports are very negative.